 | Contract with employer | Certificate of registration as a self-employed person |

-| The company’s turnover is at least GEL 50,000 (USD 18,500) for each foreign employee on staff.
-For educational and medical organizations, the threshold has been reduced to GEL 35,000 (USD 13,000) | The turnover of an individual entrepreneur must be at least GEL 50,000 (USD 18,500) The question remains: How can new individual entrepreneurs meet this requirement, and what should individual entrepreneurs with microbusiness status do, given that their turnover is limited to GEL 30,000?
-We await further clarification. |
+| The company’s turnover must be at least GEL 50,000 (USD 18,500) per foreign employee on staff.
+For educational and medical organizations, the threshold is reduced to GEL 35,000 (USD 13,000). | The turnover of an individual entrepreneur must be at least GEL 50,000 (USD 18,500) |

 Conclusion